thibaudclement/cs269i/docs/guest-lecture-geoff-ramseyer.md

 **Incentive (Mis)alignment in Blockchain Exchanges Recap**

-- Mismatch between blockchain abstaction and implementation
+- Mismatch between blockchain abstaction and implementation.
-- Especially bad for implementing an exchange (Arbitrage spam, front-running, MEV, ...)
+- Especially bad for implementing an exchange (Arbitrage spam, front-running, MEV, ...).
 - How can we redesign an exchange to fit on a blockchain?
-- Different computational model: State machine on unordered batches of transactions
+- Different computational model: State machine on unordered batches of transactions.
-- Exchange needs a different pricing mechanism (Compute Arrow-Debreu equilibria efficiently)
+- Exchange needs a different pricing mechanism (Compute Arrow-Debreu equilibria efficiently).

 </div>